 First is the roast level.
-As the roast gets darker you tend to taste the beanless and the roast more.
+As the roast gets darker you tend to taste the beans less and the roast more.
 In fact, lesser quality beans are sometimes roasted very dark to cover up defects in flavor.
-That’s not always the case and if you like dark roasts the majority or just fine.
+That’s not always the case, and if you like dark roasts the majority or just fine.

 On the other hand, lighter roasts tend to feature the flavor of the bean and are more common for specialty coffees like single-origin beans, where all the beans come from the same growing area.
 Incidentally, lighter roasts retain more caffeine.

 Growing altitude affects flavor.
 If you like coffee that’s simple, soft, and sweet, look towards lower altitude coffees.
 As you go higher, flavors get more intense with wine-like traits, including fruit, spice, and floral notes.
 Coffee grows slower at altitude due mostly to lower temperatures.
 That slow growth usually means smaller beans with more concentrated flavors and higher prices.

 Before we get into grind, dose, brew temps, and time we need to define under and over-extraction, as those four variables can affect extraction.
 With under-extraction, you’re not pulling enough out of the coffee.
 You’re leaving flavor behind and you end up with thin, weak coffee with sour flavor.
 With over-extraction, you’re pulling too much out of the coffee and you end up with bitter, heavy cups.
 So the goal is a balanced extraction and you get there by controlling the variables available with your brew method and equipment.